An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

-\textbf{Medium-pressure region (from 0.01~MPa to 1~GPa):} Simulations revealed incongruent melting of SiC, with distinct phase separation observed (liquid silicon and solid carbon clusters).
-The carbon clusters show a honeycomb-like graphite crystal lattice structure, as illustrated in Fig.~\ref{fig:PT}b-ii.
-Based on non-equilibrium calculations of free energy differences, we found that the temperature for the transition from 3C to 6H at 100~MPa is around 2000~K, which was also confirmed by experiments~\cite{liu2024ultra}.
-These phenomena were also found in the high temperature experiment of 3C-SiC prepared by CVD above 2500~K~\cite{liu2024ultra}.
-However, when the temperature exceeds 3500~K, the phase boundary is close to the sublimation point of graphite.
-The graphitic carbon clusters dissolve at this temperature, and the solid-liquid mixed phase begins to change to a homogeneously mixed liquid SiC phase (see Fig.~\ref{fig:PT}b-iii).
+\textbf{Medium-pressure region (from 100~MPa to 10~GPa):} {\red Below 2500~K, we calculated the free energies of 3C- and 6H-SiC using \texttt{CALPHY}, identifying specific phase transition points between the two polytypes that exhibit excellent agreement with experimental observations~\cite{sugiyama2001phase}.
+Above 2500~K, the simulations revealed incongruent melting of SiC, with distinct phase separation observed (liquid silicon and solid carbon clusters).
+The carbon clusters show a hexagonal graphite crystal lattice structure, as illustrated in Fig.~\ref{fig:PT}b-ii.} However, when the temperature exceeds 3500~K, the phase boundary is close to the sublimation point of graphite.
+The graphitic carbon clusters dissolve at this temperature, and the solid-liquid mixed phase begins to change to a homogeneously mixed liquid SiC phase (see Fig.~\ref{fig:PT}b-iii). {\red To validate the phase boundary between bulk SiC and $L_{\mathrm{Si}}+C_{\mathrm{gra}}$, as well as that between the $L_{\mathrm{Si}}+C_{\mathrm{gra}}$ and the $L_{\mathrm{SiC}}$, obtained from the two-phase $NPT$ simulations, we additionally performed a set of two-phase $NPH$ calculations and solubility calculations, respectively, as indicated by the yellow pentagrams and green triangles in Fig.~4a.
+The specific methods and uncertainty analysis are provided in the Supplementary Note 8.}